chainguard-dev/edu/content/chainguard/chainguard-enforce/authentication/custom-idps/index.md

 chainctl iam identity-provider delete
 ```

-For detailed usage see the [`chainctl` documentation for these commands](/chainguard/chainctl/chainctl-docs/chainctl_iam_identity-providers/).
+For more details, check out the [`chainctl` documentation for these commands](/chainguard/chainctl/chainctl-docs/chainctl_iam_identity-providers/).

 ## IAM and Security